bucknercd/jobworker/DESIGN.md

 ```
 ##### `StreamOutput`
 - **Initial note**: The majority of this logic will be implemented in the `joblib` but `StreamOutput` will have this functionality.
 - `StreamOutput` will **only** stream from job output that is written to disk.
 Stdout and Stderr will be written to disk by JobController via `joblib` itself upon invocation of `StartJob`.
-During the call to `StreamOutput` if the process has exited and the TTL has expired, those files will be deleted by this `manager` package and nothing will be streamed to client.
-Client will receive some message indicating that the job has expired. (**manager**)
+A closed file descriptor (stdout/stderr) will signify the end of the file/stream.
+An advisory will be sent to client when this occurs.
 - Each `StreamOutput` call spawns a goroutine that reads from the persisted log file and pushes content to a **client-specific Go channel**, which is then streamed via gRPC. (**joblib**)
-- `StreamOutput` is called, per client, and the pertinent file with stdout/stderr information will be read from and sent to a channel for streaming purposes.
-Now, the process could still be running and that's fine or it could be terminated but still within its TTL and client could still stream output. (**joblib**)
+- `StreamOutput` is called, per client, and the pertinent file with stdout/stderr information (chunk size) will be read from and sent to a channel for streaming purposes.
+Now, the process could still be running or it could be terminated.
+Each chunk is a message and all messages will be sent until the end of stream advisory is received. (**joblib**)
-- `Tailing Output`: Output can be "tailed" if a process is still running. (**joblib**)
-- `Limiting Output`: stdout.log and stderr.log MUST have a max size or this could represent an issue if for some reason a process is very long lived and produces much output or never stops producing output.
-The max size can be set to `100MB` for stdout and `20MB` for stderr.
-Since the files have size limits they can be truncated so during truncation the file will be **locked** so ONLY writes can happen during that time preventing a race condition.
-The strategy will be to keep the last 10%. `10MB` (stdout), `2MB`(stderr) of a file in this case.
-A message indicating truncation will be received by the client. (**joblib**). **Note**: These limits can be changed.
-Refer to limits section above.
--  `Replay`: A client will be able to stream any output of a job even after the job has exited as long as it's within its TTL (time to live). (**joblib**)
+-  `Replay`: A client will be able to stream any output of a job even after the job has exited. (**joblib**)
-- `Offsets`: If an offset is provided by the client it will be calculated by multiplying by `chunk size`.
-The client will be returned the **chunk** from the particular offset.
-Furthermore, if the file with stdout/stderr were to be truncated during the client's request and the offset were to be invalid, then offset 0 will be chosen from truncated file and an **truncated** message prepended letting the client know.
-If the offset is valid but file has been **truncated** the same behavior as previously described will happen as well.
-  - If `--tail` and `--offset` are both provided, then the output will be streamed in real-time from the offset.
-The client will receive chunks of data starting from the offset and continuing until the end of the file.
-If the `offset` is invalid then the client will receive a message indicating that the file has been truncated and the offset is now 0.
-- `streamOutputChunkSizeKB`: The `StreamOutput` call will stream the data in a particular chunk size and the client will keep track of any particular offset it's on and on subsequent calls, it will just auto increment said offset.
-Only if an offset is specifically set, then will the client potentially `skip ahead` or `look back` at output.

 ##### StreamOutput Requirements
-- Clients stream either:
-  - From the **beginning of the file** (or new start after truncation).
+- Clients stream from the **beginning of the output**
-  - From an offset if specified
-  - Or both.
-They can **tail** the output in real-time plus use an offset
-- Only the **latter portion of the file** is kept (after size limit reached). (last 10%.
-Refer to limits section above.
-Can be modified)
 - Support **multiple clients** connecting at different times.
 - Avoid race conditions when jobs are writing and clients are reading.
 - Designed for **CLI usage** via a single `StreamOutput` gRPC call.

 ### 2. `joblib` (Core Library)

 | Function             | Description                                             |
 | -------------------- | ------------------------------------------------------- |
 | `Start()`            | Starts a process via setpgid(), takes in an executable and args.
-Sets job status and executes the process.
+Sets job status, cgroup limits and executes the process.
+See **Start** for details.
 It also sets up the process' stdout and stderr and to be read from and written to files on disk.
 These file names should map up to the job id assigned and also on disk as well.
 Then wait for job to finish, or be terminated, get its exit status and set it job status as well.
-| `Stop()`             | Get PGID via getpgid() and send KILL signal to it.
-If there is a cgroup created, delete it.
-Set job status.
+| `Stop()`             | Sends `SIGTERM` to the process group for a graceful shutdown.
+If the process is still running after the timeout, it writes `1` to `/sys/fs/cgroup/jobs/<jobid>/cgroup.kill` to forcefully terminate it and remove the cgroup.
-| `Status()`           | Return the job status response from
+| `Status()`           | Return the job status response
 | `Stdout()`           | Returns a buffered channel(1024) which is filled with data previously written to disk
 | `Stderr()`           | Returns a buffered channel(1024) which is filled with data previously written to disk
 | `GetStatusResponse()`| Returns a structured status response with job ID, current state (running, exited, etc.), and exit code (if available).
 Used by both CLI and gRPC server.